bpmn-io/actions/README.md

 The latest version is built and published to the `latest` branch continuously.

-## release-issue
+## `release-issue`

 Automatically create the issue for the next release.

-Parameters:
+### Parameters

 - `template-path`: Path to the template file.
 Default: `.github/ISSUE_TEMPLATE/RELEASE.md`
 - `package-path`: Path to the package.json (used for next version number).
 Default: `package.json`
 - `moderators-path`: Optional path to the moderators file.
 Defaults to the bpmn-io moderators.
 - `labels`: A comma-separated list of the labels you want to assign in the release issue.

+### Outputs

+- `assignee`: Person assigned, if assignment took place

 ### Usage